EsoterikStare/material-ui/docs/src/pages/components/menus/menus.md

 {{"demo": "pages/components/menus/MenuListComposition.js", "bg": true}}

+## Cascading menu

+Cascading menus allow users to choose from a large variety of choices, by displaying menus with multiple levels of hierarchy.

+{{"demo": "pages/components/menus/CascadingMenu.js"}}

 ## Customized menus

 Here is an example of customizing the component.
 You can learn more about this in the